 The GED is taken by students in lieu of a high school diploma.
-Students who pass the GED are then eligible for entrance into community college programs as long as they meet other requirements.
 School policy requires students to be 18 years old or past the date of his/her class's graduation.

 California High School Proficiency Exam

 The high school proficiency test is available to students who are at least 16 years of age.
 Students who pass the test are issued a Certificate of Proficiency from the state of California and may withdraw from high school with parental consent.
 Students who elect this option do not receive a diploma and may not participate in graduation exercises.